 At age 11

 Admission is by means of the Entrance Examination which is held at the end of January or early February.
 This consists of a Reasoning Test and papers in Mathematics and English.
 Past papers are available and the examination is set to assess potential.
+A detailed Parents’ Guide will be sent to all registered candidates in October prior to the year of entry.
+Here is some initial information about the tests in January.
 All candidates sitting the examination are considered for academic scholarships.

 At age 13

 Admission is by means either of the Common Entrance Examination or our own Entrance and Scholarship Examination.
 Candidates sitting the latter may be considered for awards.
 Pupils interested in an Academic Scholarship will sit compulsory papers in Reasoning, English, Mathematics, Science, Spanish or French, Philosophy, Religion and Ethics, Geography and History.
 There are optional papers in Latin and German.
 All-rounder scholars and fee paying applicants will sit tests in Reasoning, English and Maths only.
 Specimen papers for this examination are available for registered candidates from the Admissions Office.

 At age 16